sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 That also highlights that modern CPUs have the means to compare the RowHammer sensitivity of hashed versus unhashed storage.
 Which is handy.

+## Allowing ECC to do its job more effectively

-This mitigation doesn't exactly solve anything, though.
+The above mitigation doesn't exactly solve anything, though.
 It would just move the problem around and hopefully makes the failure case less likely and with smaller effect.
-Ideally sufficiently small an effect that ECC could do its job effictively.
+Ideally sufficiently small an effect that ECC could do its job effectively.

-The greater mitigation would be to spread what ECC considers in a block across different physical regions of storage; so that an attack focused on one part of the chip is effective only against a small portion of the block ECC has to salvage.
+The greater mitigation would be to spread what ECC considers in a block across different physical regions of storage; so that an attack focused on one part of the chip is effective only against a small portion of the block which ECC has to salvage.

+### Row address permutation

 This might be achieved by splitting ECC across several independent chips, and (this is important) _permuting_ the row addresses _differently_ for each chip